5 LinkedIn Tactics that Make You Look Sleazy

 Using Fake Information

-Nobody's going to know if you make up a story in your summary, as long as it sounds realistic.
+Nobody will know if you make up a story in your summary as long as it sounds realistic.
 It's not a big deal to make something up there to make a specific point or achieve a purpose.
 Things get messier when you start making up things on your CV and skills list.
-Putting in fake jobs or experience that you never had can be extremely tempting because who will check?
+Putting in fake jobs or experiences you never had might appear tempting because who will check?
 It's true; most people aren't going to run background checks on your information.
 The issue is that those who do are typically the ones that matter the most: potential employers and big clients.

 These people will do their due diligence when it comes to verifying your profile information because their money's on the line.
 They're going to make sure you have a programming degree (if that's what the job requires) and worked with that one company for four years.
-It's easy to make up the lie, but the hard part is keeping the lie going.
+It's easy to make up the lie, but the hard part is keeping it going.
 Once you start coming under scrutiny, it'll become harder and harder to keep up appearances.
 Seeing that someone is lying is, to no one's surprise, the fastest way to never want to do business with them ever again.
+And it's not just lying about your experience that matters; using a false photo is just as damaging.

-Just stick to what's real.
+You can just stick to what's real.
 You can't make up a fictional series of successes.
-If you lie, things will fall apart at some point, and you'll harm both your brand and your business when that happens.
-If you feel like you need to lie to keep up with other people's profiles, then maybe it's time to get some new experiences.
-Take a course, branch out, put in the time and effort to catch up to everyone else - it's the experience that matters anyway, not just saying it on your CV.
+If you lie, things will fall apart at some point, and you'll harm your brand and business when that happens.
+If you feel you need to lie to keep up with other people's profiles, then maybe it's time to get some new experiences.
+Take a course, branch out, and put in the time and effort to catch up to everyone else - it's the experience that matters anyway, not just saying it on your CV.

 Overselling

-Linkedin is a great place to sell, but it's not a marketplace.
-You can use Linkedin to promote your new products or services; that's fine.
+LinkedIn is a great place to sell, but it's not a marketplace.
+You can use LinkedIn to promote your new products or services; that's fine.
 You don't want everything to be about sales, though.
 It's like automation.
-People will notice if you treat every single post, reply, message, and reaction like a sales opportunity.
-That'll make people think that you're just using Linkedin as an ad for your business, trying to get people to buy your products no matter what.
-Again, personalization disappears in this process.
-Linkedin is a social media platform - there's much more to do than sell your product.
-You want to be building your brand, connecting with your audience, gaining their trust and confidence over time.
-Treat Linkedin like a simple marketplace where you put your ads, and you won't see much success.
+People will notice if you treat every post, reply, message, and reaction like a sales opportunity.
+That'll make people think that you're just using LinkedIn as an ad for your business, trying to get people to buy your products no matter what.
+Personalization disappears in this process.

 Boosting Your Endorsements

-There are many ways to get fake endorsements (or even recommendations) on Linkedin.
-You can do it the hard way and make fake accounts yourself and have them endorse your primary account, or you can purchase services that already have a horde of fake accounts ready to endorse and recommend your profile for a fee.
+There are many ways to get fake endorsements (or recommendations) on LinkedIn.
+You can do it the hard way and make fake accounts yourself and have them endorse your primary account, or you can purchase services with a horde of fake accounts ready to endorse and recommend your profile for a fee.
 This isn't just sleazy; this is borderline unethical.
-It takes advantage of Linkedin's best feature, which is having your peers speak in favour of you.
+It takes advantage of LinkedIn's best feature, which is having your peers speak in favor of you.

 Takin